 But are those efforts sufficient?
 Are they efficient?
 How do you prioritize which metrics should be used for performance evaluations?

-Is there no better-organized system to promote positive change for your agency or business unit?
+Is there no better-organized system to promote positive change for your Talent Acquisition team?

 A good recruiter is one with positive financial metrics, happy candidates, and happy hiring managers.
 So, these are the areas we will have to investigate when measuring recruiter performance.

 Let’s start by trying to answer the first question: is your recruiter performance measuring system sufficient?